 As per the design of the IWMC, there are compartments for the storage of all major waste types other than organic wastes.
 A dedicated slab is provided for the composting of the organic waste materials.
-As per the calculations in Section 2.4.6 it is seen that the composting slab has the capacity for composting less than 1.5 month's organic waste produced in the island.
-As the composting process may take between 4-6 months (Halliburton, 2002), the remaining months' organic wastes can accumulate unmanaged and without any means of storage.
+As per the calculations in Section 2.4.6 it is seen that the composting slab has the capacity for composting 2 month's organic waste produced in the island.
+As the composting process may take between 3-5 months (Halliburton, 2002), the remaining months' organic wastes can accumulate unmanaged and without any means of transport.